a-abhi/Intelligent-Book-management-system/PRD.md

 ## 2. Business Requirements
 - Create a modular, scalable and maintainable book management system
-- System Should be able to help users to add, update retrive books from db.
+- System Should be able to help users to add, update retrieve books from db
-- Generate Summaries, recommend books based on user preferrences, manage and generate user review summary via open source AI model.
+- Generate Summaries, recommend books based on user preferences, manage and generate user review summary via open source AI model
 - Ensure secure access to the system via basic Auth
 - Support cloud deployment for global accessibility
 - Should be accessible via restfull API calls